OswalDev/OswalDev/README.md

 My name is Oswaldo, and i'm React frontend Developer.

-After first steps of coding with C and C++, I'm currently learning and building projects in MERN stack.
+After first steps of coding with C and C++, i'm currently learning and building projects in MERN stack.
 I love to build, learn and have fun along the way.

 ### Contact me :)